 Many of the features of the NAPLAN online system exist in systems already in use and that have been used to deliver NAP sample testing online in 2013 and 2014.

-- design of the program to include options to fit different circumstances (internet-based, downloadable).
+- designing the system to include options to fit different circumstances (internet-based, downloadable).

 The national assessment platform (under Education Services Australia's direction) is being built with state-of-the-art security protections.
 Before NAPLAN goes online from 2017, it will be used to trial various online assessment activities as well as the National Assessment Program: Civics and Citizenship sample assessment 2016.
 These activities will allow us to test the security of the system and fix any identified flaws.